 The Psychology Club is a student-run Class II SGA organization.
-Open to all psychology majors, the club holds meetings scheduled on Wednesdays at 4:30pm in Dickson Hall #275-- stop by!
-The Psychology Club regularly invites guest speakers to come talk to students about all areas of psychology including what to do after graduation and how to select the right graduate program.
+Open to all psychology majors, the club holds monthly meetings in Dickson Hall -- feel free to stop by!
+The Psychology Club regularly invites guest speakers to come talk to students about all areas of psychology, including what to do after graduation and how to select the right graduate program.

 Psi Chi Honor Society

 The Montclair State University chapter of Psi Chi was chartered on May 9, 1971.